unwisegeek/aresmush/plugins/pf2egear/help/en/gear.md

 ## Inventory Commands

 `gear [<target>]`: See your gear inventory, or if you're a game admin, someone else's gear inventory by supplying an optional <target>.
 (Aliases: `i`, `inv`, `inventory`)
-`gear/rename <category>/<item number> = <nickname>`: Give a weapon, armor, bag, or shield a nickname.
+`gear/rename <category>/<item number> = <nickname>`: Give a weapon, armor, magic item, bag, or shield a nickname.
 This can be helpful to identify which item is which at a glance.
 `gear/equip <category> = <item number>`: Equips the identified item in <category>.
 (Alias: `unequip`) `gear/unequip <category> = <item number>`: Unequips the identified item in <category>.
-(Alias: `equip`) `gear/invest <list of item numbers>`: For magic items only, invests the items identified in the list by number.
-This is a daily thing, but it will keep the same items invested at daily refresh unless you run this command to change it.
-The change takes effect at your next refresh.
-(Alias: `invest`)
+(Alias: `equip`) `invest <list>`: Sets a specified list of items for investment at next daily refresh. <list> should be in the format <category>/<number>.
+Valid for any weapon, armor, or magic item with the _invested_ trait.
+Note that some magic items are treated as weapons or armor.
 `item/view <category> = <item number>`: See more details about a weapon, armor, shield, or magic item.

 Please note that you cannot equip or invest gear that is in a bag, it must be in your main inventory.